Page updated 30th March 2021

 The Pfizer/BioNTech and Oxford/AstraZeneca coronavirus vaccines are now available in the UK.
 Both vaccines have been shown to be safe and offer high levels of protection against the virus.
 Other vaccines are expected to follow throughout 2021.

 In January, the Medicines and Healthcare products Regulatory Agency (MHRA) approved a third vaccine, developed by Moderna, for mass use in the UK, but the government don't expect it to be available to the NHS until Spring 2021.

 - Where is the vaccine given?

-When it is the right time, you will most likely receive a letter - either from your GP or the national booking system - inviting you to be vaccinated.
-The letter will include all the information you need, including your NHS number.
+When it is the right time, you will most likely receive a letter - either from your GP or the national booking system - inviting you to get your vaccine.
+The letter will include all the information you need, including your 10-digit NHS number.